 - Takeda: says it will not start any new clinical trials in Russia, and has stopped making any new investments.
 Local ongoing trials and supply will continue.
 It employs around 1,873 people in Russia, out of over 8,500 in EMEA.
 138 people were employed by Takeda in Ukraine.

-- Nissan: Has halted production due to “logistical challenges”.
-Employs 1,557 people in Russia out of nearly 14,000 across the EMEA region.
+- Nissan: Sold its Russia business for less than a dollar in October 2022 to a Russian state owned company.
+Had halted production due to “logistical challenges”.
+Employed 1,557 people in Russia out of nearly 14,000 across the EMEA region.
 175 were employed in Ukraine.

-- Nippon Sheet Glass/Pilkington: no announcement – classified as “digging in” by Yale CELI – employs 366 in Russia, out of 12,000 employees in EMEA.
+- Nippon Sheet Glass/Pilkington: has suspended trading – employs 366 in Russia, out of 12,000 employees in EMEA.

-- Toyota Boshoku: “reviewing the situation” – employs around 364 people in Russia, out of over 4,000 in EMEA
+- Toyota Boshoku: has decided to end business in Russia (Sep 2022)– employed around 364 people in Russia, out of over 4,000 in EMEA

 - Dentsu: Employs 1,500 people in at least 7 different companies in Russia (including Aaron Lloyd, Amnet, iProspect, Vizeum, Carat, Posterscope).
 Has announced it is pulling out and selling share to partners.
 It employed around 450 people in Ukraine and over 14,000 in EMEA.